chnm/thatcamp-org/wp-content/plugins/transposh-translation-filter-for-wordpress/readme.txt

  * Portuguese (Brazil) translation by [Amilton Junior](http://www.dicasemgeral.com)

 == Changelog ==
+= 2014/12/27 - 0.9.6 =
+ * Added 10 new google languages
+ * edit parameter renamed to tpedit to reduce collisions with other plugins
-= 2014/02/05 - 0.9.5 =
+ * Pay attention, no bug fixes and new features here, please upgrade to the full and free version = 2014/02/05 - 0.9.5 =
  * Added 9 new google languages
 = 2013/10/31 - 0.9.4 =